thrackle-io/forte-rules-engine-v1/docs/userGuides/rules/ACCOUNT-APPROVE-DENY-ORACLE-FLEXIBLE.md

 ```
 ###### *see [RuleDataFacet](../../../src/protocol/economic/ruleProcessor/RuleDataFacet.sol)*

-The create function will return the protocol ID of the rule.
+The add function will return the protocol ID of the rule.

 ### Parameters: